 Reagrdless…well over half the prepayment reviews violates 108C-7!!!
 That same Draconian law that DHHS holds each provider to…DHHS (via CCME) is ignoring the plain language of the statute.

 One poor provider was on prepayment review 46 months!!!!
 Another 45!
 A bunch of the providers were in the 30s!

 Why didn’t these providers protest at being on prepayment review for so long?
 I have a couple of theories: (1) They are out of business; (2) They had no lawyer and had no idea that there was a 12 month limit.

 Well, readers, now you know…There is a 12 month limit to prepayment review!!
 But DHHS/DMA/CCME is not following it.
 Seriously!!

-Posted on December 27, 2013, in Behavioral health, CCME, DHHS, Division of Medical Assistance, Health Care Providers and Services, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Medicaid, Medicaid Audits, Medicaid Reimbursements, NC, NCGS 108C-7, North Carolina, Prepayment Review, Provider Medicaid Contracts, Suspension of Medicaid Payments and tagged Behavioral health, Carolinas Center for Medical Excellence, CCME, DHHS, Division of Medical Assistance, Health care provider, NCGS 108C-7, Prepayment, Prepayment Review, termination of Medicaid contracts.
+Posted on December 27, 2013, in Behavioral health, CCME, Division of Medical Assistance, Health Care Providers and Services, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Medicaid, Medicaid Audits, Medicaid Reimbursements, NC, NC DHHS, NCGS 108C-7, North Carolina, Prepayment Review, Provider Medicaid Contracts, Suspension of Medicaid Payments and tagged Behavioral health, Carolinas Center for Medical Excellence, CCME, Division of Medical Assistance, Health care provider, NC DHHS, NCGS 108C-7, Prepayment, Prepayment Review, termination of Medicaid contracts.
 Bookmark the permalink.
 1 Comment.